MicrosoftDocs/Advertising-docs/BingAds/bingads-13/ad-insight-service/competitionlevel.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Bing Ads.
+description: Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Microsoft Advertising.
 ---
 # CompetitionLevel Value Set - Ad Insight
-Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Bing Ads.
+Competition levels are defined by the number of advertisers bidding on this keyword, relative to all other keywords across Microsoft Advertising.

 You can specify competition levels when calling the [GetKeywordIdeas](getkeywordideas.md) operation.